Divi Review 2026 – Is it The Best WordPress Theme? My Experience & Viewpoints

 How to Install Divi on Your WordPress Site?

-2. The Divi WordPress theme is a large 9.7MB file.ย
+2. The Divi WordPress theme is a large (More than 15MB)

 4. Upload the ZIP file, install, and activate.